mhmdhuss44/final_automation_project/README.md

 # Final Project

 ## Objective
 The objective of this project is to demonstrate proficiency in implementing automation infrastructure and developing tests using Selenium.
-The project emphasizes adherence to test automation best practices, including test isolation, parallelism, and stability.
+The project emphasizes adherence to test automation best practices, including test isolation, parallelism, and stability..

 ## Scope
 - Write a test plan covering all aspects of testing.